galasa-dev/galasa.dev/src/markdown-pages/docs/upgrading.md

 ## Troubleshooting

-If you have problems after completing the steps for upgrading, try running a clean Maven install.
+If you have problems after completing the steps for upgrading, try running a clean install.

 To run a clean Maven install in Eclipse, complete the following steps: